nptnl/puremath/dcmtn.md

 `ixp(x)` is shorthand for e^ix or `exp(ii*x)`

-`ln(x)` performs Newton's method on the exponential Taylor polynomial to approximate a natural logarithm for an input *(doesn't work properly yet)*
+`realn(x)` range-fixes real logarithm inputs, then uses Newton's method on the Taylor polynomial to approximate the natural logarithm

+`ln(x)` separates an input's absolute value and corresponding unit-circle value, then uses `realn` and `newton` to reach the natural logarithms of each and combines them

 `log(n,x)` uses `log(n,x) == ln(x) / ln(n)` to compute logarithms of any base